apache/james-project/src/adr/0014-blobstore-storage-policies.md

  - LowCostStoragePolicy: The blob is expected to be saved in low cost storage.
 Access is expected to be unfrequent.
  - PerformantStoragePolicy: The blob is expected to be saved in performant storage.
 Access is expected to be frequent.

-An HybridBlobStore will be created to choose between Cassandra and ObjectStorage implementations depending on the policies.
+An HybridBlobStore will be replace current UnionBlobStore and will allow to choose between Cassandra and ObjectStorage implementations depending on the policies.

 DeletedMessageVault, BlobExport & MailRepository will rely on LowCostStoragePolicy.
 Other BlobStore users will rely on SizeBasedStoragePolicy.